Foxtail Millet Farming: Growing Health, Sustainability, and Resilience

 Mix seeds with mud or compost

-Enhances seed-soil contact
+Enhances seed-to-soil contact

 3

-Promotes uniform crop growth
+Encourages uniform growth

 4